auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_05.md

 ```
 Number of tests?
 2
 -2 + 1 = -1
-2 + (-1) = 1
+2 + -1 = 1
 Number of correct answers: 2
 Number of incorrect answers: 0

 ```

-## Problem #4: Circles
+### Problem #4: Circles

 Create a `raylib` application that draws multiple circles of random sizes, at random coordinates, and in random colors.
 The number of circles, predetermined by you, should be stored as a constant in your code.
+The resolution of the window should be 800x450 pixels.

-You have certain artistic liberties in the task.
-You can choose the number of circles and their minimum and maximum radius.
-All the graphics task are evaluated manually.
+You have some artistic liberty in this task.
+You may choose the number of circles as well as their minimum and maximum radius.
+All graphics tasks will be evaluated manually.
+Please ensure that the grader generates a screenshot with the correct graphical content for the TA to download from the GitHub Actions pages to check.

-### Sample
+#### Sample

 ![Random Circles](https://i.imgur.com/xEHP8Jy.png)

-## Problem #5: Gradient
+### Problem #5: Gradient

 Create a `raylib` application that draws a series of circles in varying shades of red, centered on the screen (as shown in the screenshot below).
-The number of circles, chosen by you, must be stored as a constant in your code.
+The number of circles, chosen by you, should be stored as a constant in your code.
 This number should be sufficient to achieve a visual effect similar to the one in the picture below.
+The resolution of the window should be 800x450 pixels.

-### Sample
+#### Sample

 ![Gradient](https://i.imgur.com/70XUgkS.png)

+---

 ## Homework

-Read Introduction to C++ Programming, 3rd Edition by Y. Daniel Liang, Chapter 5.
+Read Introduction to C++ Programming, 3rd Edition by Y. Daniel Liang, Chapter 5

-* Read, try to understand, and rewrite the following code examples from Chapter 5 as they are:
+Read, try to understand, and rewrite the following code examples from Chapter 5 as they are:

- 1. `TestBreak.cpp` (name your file `p06.cpp`)
+  1. `TestBreak.cpp` (name your file `problem06.cpp`)
- 2. `TestContinue.cpp` (name your file `p07.cpp`)
+  2. `TestContinue.cpp` (name your file `problem07.cpp`)
- 3. `MultiplicationTable.cpp` (name your file `p08.cpp`)
+  3. `MultiplicationTable.cpp` (name your file `problem08.cpp`)
- 4. `TestPalindrome.cpp` (name your file `p09.cpp`)
+  4. `TestPalindrome.cpp` (name your file `problem09.cpp`)
- 5. `PrimeNumber.cpp` (name your file `p10.cpp`)
+  5. `PrimeNumber.cpp` (name your file `problem10.cpp`)

 While you can copy and paste the code from the book, it is highly recommended to avoid doing so.
-Instead, try to retype the code on your own for educational purposes.
-This practice will aid in preparing you for the Final Exam.
+Instead, try retyping the code yourself for educational purposes: compile it, run it, and evaluate the flow of execution in a debugger.
+This practice will help prepare you for the final exam.

+---

 ## Expected Repository Structure

 Upon completion of all assignments, your repository should look like this:

 ```
-. (.idea, .gitignore, CMakeLists.txt, other lab dirs)
+. (.idea, .gitignore, CMakeLists.txt, Readme.md)
-└── lab05
-    ├── p01.cpp
+├── problem01.cpp
-    ├── p02.cpp
+├── problem02.cpp
-    ├── p03.cpp
+├── problem03.cpp
-    ├── p04.cpp
+├── problem04.cpp
-    ├── p05.cpp
+├── problem05.cpp
-    ├── p06.cpp
+├── problem06.cpp
-    ├── p07.cpp
+├── problem07.cpp
-    ├── p08.cpp
+├── problem08.cpp
-    ├── p09.cpp
+├── problem09.cpp
-    └── p10.cpp
+└── problem10.cpp
 ```

 If the files with assignments are named incorrectly, you will be penalized.

+---

 ## Documentation